Two Senators Just Requested An Investigation Into Whitefish Energy's $300 Million Puerto Rico Contract

 The letter also asks the GAO to examine "whether it was wise of PREPA not to activate mutual aid assistance from mainland utilities" and requests that the GAO coordinate with the Puerto Rico Energy Commission in any review it undertakes."

-Whitefish energy has been the subject of media and congressional attention since Weather.com first reported the lucrative contract last week.
-The contract raised questions given the small size of the company as well as reports that the Puerto Rico Electric Power Authority signed the deal with Whitefish Energy without a competitive bidding process.
+Whitefish energy has been the subject of media and congressional attention since weather.com first reported the lucrative contract last week.
+The contract raised questions, given the small size of the company as well as reports that the Puerto Rico Electric Power Authority signed the deal with Whitefish Energy without a competitive bidding process.
 Furthermore, reports of links between Whitefish Energy CEO Andy Techmanski and Secretary Zinke — as well as Trump campaign donations from Joe Colonnetta, the head of one of Whitefish Energy’s major funding sources — have piqued the interest of the House Committee on Natural Resources, which is looking into the deal.

 Earlier this week, Whitefish Energy spokesman Chris Chiames explicitly denied the suggestion of favoritism on behalf of government officials “There was no federal involvement,” Chiames told BuzzFeed News.
 “There was never any special favors asked, nor would there have been.”

-Despite Whitefish energy's claims that the company's "expertise in “rural and rugged areas” makes it uniquely qualified for the job of restoring power to Puerto Rico, San Juan Mayor Carmen Yulín Cruz told Yahoo News on Tuesday that she found the deal "alarming" and asked for it to be terminated.
+Despite Whitefish Energy's claims that the company's expertise in “rural and rugged areas” makes it uniquely qualified for the job of restoring power to Puerto Rico, San Juan Mayor Carmen Yulín Cruz told Yahoo News on Tuesday that she found the deal "alarming" and asked for it to be terminated.
 Cruz's tweet provoked a Twitter feud in which Whitefish Energy asked if she wanted the company's subcontractors to continue working to restore power to leave.
-After a lengthy back and forth, the company apologized to the mayor and all of Puerto Rico for suggesting they might remove their workers and clarified that the tweet was not meant as a threat.
+After a lengthy back-and-forth, the company apologized to the mayor and all of Puerto Rico for suggesting they might remove their workers and clarified that the tweet was not meant as a threat.

 You can read the full letter below: